Subscribe to updates

 Implementation of the Same Day Access Model in Primary Care

-The committee is scheduled to discuss the implementation of the same day access model in primary care.
-The report pack includes a presentation that references the ICB's revised strategy for improving access, and online consultations to support same day access.
-The presentation also includes an overview of the access programme and access specification, and specification progress across key targets.
-Performance metrics across North West London are scheduled to be presented, and the presentation also details a vision for change management during surges, continuous improvement, and value for money initiatives.
-The presentation also includes findings from engagement activities, including the GP Patient Survey, and patient and staff feedback.
-The ICB's communication with residents and practices on access plans, PCN-led approaches to engage patients and communities, and a general practice action plan to tackle unwarranted variation are also scheduled to be discussed.
-Ongoing work to ensure equitable access provision across North West London, next steps and proposed changes to access services and specifications, and key risks and mitigations are also scheduled to be discussed.
+The committee was scheduled to discuss the implementation of the Same Day Access model in primary care.
+A report in the Public Reports Pack provided background on the access programme roadmap, the current landscape of primary care access in North West London, and the ICB's revised strategy for improving access.
+It also referenced how online consultations support same day access.
+The report also included an overview of the access programme and access specification, progress against key targets, and performance metrics across North West London.
+The vision for change management, continuous improvement, and value for money initiatives were also outlined.
+Engagement and feedback findings from the GP Patient Survey and patient and staff feedback were to be shared.
+The ICB's communication with residents and practices on access plans, PCN-led approaches to engage patients and communities, and the General Practice Action Plan to tackle unwarranted variation were also scheduled for discussion.
+Ongoing work to ensure equitable access provision across North West London, next steps, proposed changes to access services and specifications, and key risks and mitigations were also listed.

 - North West London ICB funds more CHC eligible individuals than any other ICB in London.